Virtual Culture & History Pavilion

 Chinese calligraphy demonstration of "Hometown jasmine tea" by artist Pu Chen.
 Translation: "Spring bud jasmine complements each other, The tea has a clear floral aroma.
 Hometown is thousands of miles away, A cup of love is always in hand."

-Brew up a pot of green tea, take a sip and learn about how Yixing Chinese teapots are made, and take a gallery tour of different types of teapots from ceramic artist Junya Shao.
+Brew up a pot of your favorite tea, take a sip and learn about tea culture, different types of teas, how Yixing Chinese teapots are made, and take a teapot gallery tour from ceramic artist Junya Shao.

 About the Artist